thanias92/ComputerVision/README.md

 **Student Name**: Bethania Simangunsong
 **Course/Institution**: Computer Vision/Politeknik Caltex Riau

-## Latar Belakang
+## Background
-Dalam perkembangan teknologi komputer modern, computer vision telah menjadi salah satu bidang yang banyak dimanfaatkan untuk mendukung otomatisasi dalam kehidupan sehari-hari.
-Salah satu implementasinya adalah dalam pengenalan objek, termasuk kendaraan bermotor.
-Proyek Pendeteksi Jenis Motor ini bertujuan untuk mengidentifikasi jenis motor secara otomatis berdasarkan citra visual, sehingga dapat meningkatkan efisiensi dalam sistem pengawasan, manajemen parkir, atau pengumpulan data lalu lintas.
+In the development of modern computer technology, computer vision has become one of the fields widely used to support automation in daily life.
+One of its implementations is in object recognition, including motor vehicles.
+This Motorcycle Type Detection project aims to automatically identify motorcycle types based on visual images, thereby improving efficiency in surveillance systems, parking management, or traffic data collection.

-## Perumusan Masalah
+## Problem Statement
- Merancang dan membangun sistem berbasis computer vision yang mampu mengidentifikasi jenis motor dari gambar dengan klasifikasi yang akurat
+To design and build a computer vision-based system capable of accurately identifying motorcycle types from images.

-## Batasan Masalah
+## Scope of the Problem
-- Jenis motor yang dikenali:
+- Recognizable motorcycle types:
     a) Motor Bebek
     b) Motor Matic
     c) Motor Sport
     d) Motor Trail
     e) Motor Listrik

-- Input berupa gambar sisi samping motor
+- Input is a side-view image of the motorcycle
-- Dataset berjumlah ±1500 gambar per kategori di Roboflow
+- Dataset contains approximately ±1500 images per category from Roboflow
-- Sistem dikembangkan menggunakan Python dan YOLOv8
+- The system is developed using Python and YOLOv8

-## Tujuan
+## Objectives
-- Mendeteksi dan mengklasifikasikan jenis motor
+- To detect and classify motorcycle types
-- Menghasilkan hasil klasifikasi otomatis dengan akurasi tinggi
+- To produce automatic classification results with high accuracy

-## Manfaat
+## Benefit
-- Mendukung sistem pengawasan dan manajemen kendaraan
+- Supports vehicle monitoring and management systems

-## Tools & Teknologi
+## Tools & Technologies
-- Bahasa Pemrograman: Python
+- Programming Language: Python
 - Object Detection: YOLOv8
 - Dataset: Roboflow https://universe.roboflow.com/bethaniaworkspace/motorcycledetection-plboa

-## Hasil Prediksi
+## Prediction Results
-- Model belum mendeteksi secara akurat
+- The model has not yet detected accurately
-- Hasil prediksi yaitu 5.11%
+- Current prediction accuracy: 5.11%

 ![image](https://github.com/user-attachments/assets/b6676edf-b399-48e7-93b7-66aa7dc69f5b)